Bruce Dyer: Club career

 Dyer joined fellow First Division team Barnsley for £700,000 on 23 October 1998, after having made nine appearances and scored two goals for Palace up to that point during the 1998–99 season.
 He finished the season with 30 appearances and eight goals for Barnsley.
 A proposed move to Gillingham in September 2000 was called off by Barnsley manager Dave Bassett after Dyer failed to agree personal terms with the club.
 He scored three goals in the club's 5–2 win over Birmingham City in the 1999–2000 First Division play-off semi-final.
 He started the Final, but was substituted for Ǵorǵi Hristov in the 64th minute, with the match eventually being lost 4–2 to Ipswich Town.
 Dyer was again linked with a move to Gillingham in April 2002, but their manager Andy Hessenthaler rejected reports they were preparing a bid for him.
 His contract at Barnsley expired in the summer of 2003, whose manager Glyn Hodges hoped he would accept a cut in his wages in order to remain at the club.
-He however failed to agree terms on a new contract and later returned back to Watford, who he eventually signed for on a two-year contract on 26 June.
+He however failed to agree terms on a new contract and later returned to Watford, who he eventually signed for on a two-year contract on 26 June.